 Students are considered for a merit scholarship when they submit an application for admission; there is not a separate application.
 A recipient will be notified of the award at the time of his or her offer of admission.

 92.85% percent of our Class of 2018 received academic merit scholarships varying in amount from $2,500 to $40,000 per year.

 Scholarship awards are based on the strength of a student’s academic success and aptitude.
-The Rising Advocate Scholarship requires students to remain in good academic standing (students must maintain a cumulative grade point average of 2.20 to remain in academic good standing).
+The Rising Advocate Scholarship and the Global JD Scholarships require students to maintain full-time status (at least 9 credits) and to remain in good academic standing with a minimum cumulative GPA of 2.20.
 Students receiving other merit scholarships are required to maintain full-time status and a 2.95 minimum cumulative GPA from the completion of their first year studies.